ghgmail/AGNN/README.md

    + Feed both postive and negative path into the recurrent neural network, train and evaluate the model

-   + Input Data: positive-path.txt, negative-path.txt, training.txt, test.txt, pre-train-user-embedding.txt, pre-train-movie-embedding.txt (To speed up model training process, the user and movie embedding is pre-trained via [2].
-You may also use TransE [3] or TransH [4] to pre-train the embeddings).
+   + Input Data: positive-path.txt, negative-path.txt, training.txt, test.txt, pre-train-user-embedding.txt, pre-train-movie-embedding.txt (To speed up model training process, the user and movie embedding is pre-trained via TransR[1].
+You may also use TransE [2] or TransH [3] to pre-train the embeddings).

    + Output Data: results.txt

++ References

+[1] Yankai Lin, Zhiyuan Liu, Maosong Sun, Yang Liu, and Xuan Zhu.
+2015.
+Learningentity and relation embeddings for knowledge graph completion.
+InAAAI.

+[2] Antoine Bordes, Nicolas Usunier, Alberto Garcia-Duran, Jason Weston, and Ok-sana Yakhnenko.
+2013.
+Translating embeddings for modeling multi-relationaldata.
+InNIPS.
+2787–2795.

+[3] Zhen Wang, Jianwen Zhang, Jianlin Feng, and Zheng Chen.
+2014.
+Knowledgegraph embedding by translating on hyperplanes.
+InAAAI.